dtao/PhilosopherDeveloper/source/posts/carousels-context-and-judgment.markdown

 The lesson here is that the context we bring to something affects how we measure it.
 This example was abstract, but the principle applies to all kinds of things.

 Of course, we all know that already, right?
-Sure--but it's easy to forget it, or to fail to recognize where it applies, especially when the "point" is something we feel strongly about.
+Sure---but it's easy to forget it, or to fail to recognize where it applies, especially when the "point" is something we feel strongly about.

 Back to carousels
 -----------------